resources / blog /

 We’re just happy and relieved that we finally bought it.

-But that same $49 upfront can save you from hundreds in repair bills a year later.
-Extended warranties step in right after the manufacturer’s warranty ends, and they’re often cheaper than people think, some plans even start around $19 for a one-year option.
+But that same $49 upfront can save you from hundreds of repair bills a year later.
+Extended warranties step in right after the manufacturer’s warranty ends, and they’re often cheaper than people think; some plans even start around $19 for a one-year option.

 Here’s what extended warranties usually cover: